esterpantaleo/planetarium-chicago/README.md

 ##Introduction

-This is a repository for my [project](http://svl.adlerplanetarium.org/opencluster/) as a volunteer at the Adler Planetarium.
+This is a repository for my [d3](http://d3js.org/){:target="_blank} [project](http://svl.adlerplanetarium.org/opencluster/){:target="_blank} as a volunteer at the Adler Planetarium.

+An [HR diagram](https://en.wikipedia.org/wiki/Hertzsprung%E2%80%93Russell_diagram){:target="_blank} is a classic astronomy information visualization used to classify stars according to their luminosity and their temperature.
+In this application, we developed an animated and interactive HR diagram using simulated data.
-This interactive application provides linked view visualizations of a star cluster simulation.
-The visualizations are synchronized with imagery of observed star clusters of similar ages from the Worl Wide Telescope.
-In particular, an HR diagram (a classic astronomy information visualization) is animated to illustrate stellar evolution, while plotting the stars positions.
-The animated HR diagram shows how Galactic tides ripped our Sun's birth cluster apart forever separating us from our sibling stars.
+Also we synchronized the simulation with imagery of observed star clusters of similar ages from the [World Wide Telescope](http://www.worldwidetelescope.org/){:target="_blank} so that you can explore images of observed star clusters and compare them to the simulated cluster at a similar evolutionary stage.

+An HR diagram is a classic astronomy information visualization, In this application the HR diagram is animated to illustrate stellar evolution, while plotting the stars positions.

 ##Description

-Our Sun likely formed in a small cluster of stars that dissolved many years ago.
 In this HTML application you can interact with an animated HR diagram created using a computer simulated cluster of 100-star similar to our Sun's birthplace.
-You can see how this simulated cluster evolves in time from birth until the present day (at an age of 5 billion years) and how the tidal forces from our Galaxy pull the star cluster apart.
+You will see how the cluster evolves in time from birth until the present day (at an age of 5 billion years) and how the tidal forces from our Galaxy pull the star cluster apart.
-Also odd paths in the HR diagram show the trading of mass between binary stars.
+Also you will probably notice odd paths in the HR diagram that show the trading of mass between binary stars.

-Next to these visualizations you can explore images of observed star clusters, comparing them to the simulated cluster at a similar stage of its evolution.
-Linked view visualizations are created using the D3 javascript library and the Worldwide Telescope sky viewer.
+We created linked view visualizations using the D3 javascript library and the Worldwide Telescope sky viewer.

 ##Testing